-In this favourable context, the Alliance française branch in Gaborone is naturally a major asset for the development of the use of French and the promotion of French culture.
-The framework agreement on education, signed on 23 June 2015 during the visit to France of the President of the Republic of Botswana, scales up our cooperation in teaching French.
+The Alliance Française branch in Gaborone is also an important asset for developing the use of French and promoting French culture.
+The framework agreement on education, signed on 23 June 2015 during the visit to France by former President Khama, stepped up the level of our cooperation with regard to teaching French.

 Preservation of biodiversity is also a priority for Botswana and is a field which could see future partnerships with France in the fight against poaching.

 The Agence Française de Développement (AFD) is preparing to help Botswana diversify its economy ($15 million loan currently being given to the Botswana Development Corporation).